InvirganceDocumentation/convirgance-docs/docs/transforming-data.md

 Iterable<JSONObject> customerData = sorter.transform(results)

 /*
-Using the transformer would return the following.
-Much more concise, and notably a much smaller footprint {
+The transformer would return the following.
+In comparison to what the database returned this output is much more concise.
+Also notice that the duplicate fields were removed.
+  {
     "RECIPIENT": "bob",
     "TOTAL": 54.12,